 18 Apr Relationship Counselling: Losing the ‘Right Fight’

-In this article, Rosalind uses her 35 years’ experience to explain how to get the best out of your relationship and prevent the lose-lose situation of the ‘right fight’.
+This article explains how to get the best out of your relationship and prevent the lose-lose situation of the ‘right fight’.

-I recently observed the loving couple opposite me begin speaking about what type of household chores each had done that week.
+We recently observed the loving couple opposite me begin speaking about what type of household chores each had done that week.
 Their conversation quickly picked up the pace and with increasing strength and conviction they started to time travel, into other moments in their past, raking up beefs they had with each other, and starting to slide down the slippery slope to a full-out row.
 How commonly we start out trying to establish a fact, or awkwardly ask for some recognition, only to end up in a verbal war with no winners.
 This a lose-lose situation, the only reward being frustration, helplessness, and despair that we can never be on the same wavelength, or reach an agreement on anything substantial.